 Employee scheduling is often a nightmare in many organisations.
 However, it is a critical aspect that affects a company’s bottom line.
 For instance, businesses accumulate higher payroll expenses when they maintain sloppy work schedules for their staff.
 Organisations that rely on shifts can record poor performance and low productivity due to miscommunications.
 Since inaccurate scheduling of employees affects profitability, the creation of efficient schedules should be a priority.

 After shifting from paper-based processes, many businesses adopted the use of spreadsheets.
 Excel has gained popularity due to its ease of use and adaptability to a company’s requirements.
 Despite its benefits, its shortcomings became apparent in organising human resources.
 Spreadsheets are time-consuming and prone to errors when used to schedule staff.
 It is challenging to strike a balance between employee requests and shift rota requirements.
 Due to the limited information it offers, you may end up overstaffing or understaffing your employees.
 If you are still stuck in the era of spreadsheets, here are a few reasons why you should ditch it.
 Besides, we will give you alternative software for employee scheduling.

-The Shortcomings of Excel with Managing Employee scheduling
+The Disadvantages of Managing Employee scheduling with Excel

 Scheduling is a very dynamic process since workers are constantly changing shifts.
 Therefore, organising staff rotas using Excel takes hours.
 Shifts are not set in stone, and with daily changes, managers have to edit the spreadsheets and communicate the changes to staff.
 The purpose of having a schedule is to avoid confusion and save the manager’s hours of planning employee routines daily.
 With spreadsheets, the result could be the opposite.